daemon3000/InputManager/README.md

 The *InputManager* class provides the following methods and variables, in addition to the ones provided by Unity's *Input* class:

 - **Instance** - Use it to check if a InputManager instance exists in the game or to subscribe to the event handlers
+- **PlayerOneConfiguration** - A reference to the active input configuration used by the InputManager for player one
+- **PlayerTwoConfiguration** - A reference to the active input configuration used by the InputManager for player two
+- **PlayerThreeConfiguration** - A reference to the active input configuration used by the InputManager for player three
-- **CurrentConfiguration** - A reference to the current input configuration used by the InputManager
+- **PlayerFourConfiguration** - A reference to the active input configuration used by the InputManager for player four
 - **IsScanning** - Use this to check if a scan is already running before starting a new one
 - **AnyInput** - Returns *true* if any button or axis is used
 - **SetRemoteAxisValue** - Allows you to manually set the value of an axis, if the respective axis is of type *RemoteAxis*